SAFCSP-Team/car-decision-tree-project/README.md

 - [ ] Run and test all the below test cases:

 - [ ] Test case 1.

-      System: Do you like comedy movies?
+      System: Would you like the SEDAN car type?
       User: No
+      System: Would you like the SUV car type?
+      User: No
-      System: Do you like action movies?
+      System: Would you like the SPORTS car type?
       User: Yes
-      System: Do you like old movies (before 2000)?
+      System: Are you willing to spend more than 60000?
       User: Yes
+      System: Are you willing to spend more than 150000?
+      User: Yes
       System:

-      We recommend the following movie for you:
+      We recommend
-      movie name: The Matrix
-      year: 1999
-      genre: Action
-      Rate: 8.7
+      Car name: Lamborghini Urus
+      Price: 1,200,000 SAR
+      This car fits your preferences and needs.

 - [ ] Test case 2.

-      System: Do you like comedy movies?
+      System: Would you like the SEDAN car type?
       User: No
-      System: Do you like action movies?
+      System: Would you like the SUV car type?
       User: No
-      System: Do you like animated movies?
+      System: Would you like the SPORTS car type?
       User: Yes
-      System: Do you like old movies (before 2000)?
+      System: Are you willing to spend more than 60000?
-      User: Yes
+      User: No
       System:

-      We recommend the following movie for you:
+      We recommend
-      movie name: The Lion King
-      year: 1994
-      genre: Animated
-      Rate: 8.5
+      Car name: Toyota Elantra
+      Price: 60,000 SAR
+      This car fits your preferences and needs.

 - [ ] Test case 3.

       System: Do you like comedy movies?